Crystal-SDS/Crystal-Introspection/README.md

 python setup.py install
 ```

-After that, it is necessary to configure OpenStack Swift to add the middleware to the proxy and/or object servers.
+After that, it is necessary to configure OpenStack Swift to add the middleware to the proxy and object servers.

 * In the proxy servers, we need to add a new filter that must be called `crystal_metric_handler` in `/etc/swift/proxy-server.conf`.
 Copy the lines below to the bottom part of the file:
 ```ini